Fixed vs Variable Rate Mortgage

 Fixed vs Variable Rate Mortgage in the UAE

 Most UAE mortgages start with a fixed rate for 1-5 years, then convert to variable (EIBOR + margin).
 True lifetime fixed rates are rare in the UAE.
 The choice between fixed and variable depends on EIBOR trends and your risk appetite.
-When EIBOR is high and expected to fall (as in late 2024/2025), variable rates may be more attractive.
+When EIBOR is high and expected to fall (as in 2025/2026), variable rates may be more attractive.
 When rates are low and expected to rise, locking in a fixed rate provides certainty.

 Worked Example